 How long of a parallel clamp should I buy?

-With the primary use of these being for cabinet door assembly and similar sized boxes or furniture a 24″ or 40″ pair is a great starting point.
+With the primary use of these being for cabinet door assembly and similar-sized boxes or furniture, a 24″ or 40″ pair is a great starting point.
 Due to weight and space, a longer clamp may be too much.
-And a 12″ clamp too short for most panel-sized glue jobs.
+And a 12″ clamp is too short for most panel-sized glue jobs.

 Summary

-Hopefully this article was useful in helping you understand more about what the best parallel clamps feature and what might be best for your projects.
+Hopefully, this article helped you understand the best parallel clamps feature and what might be best for your projects.

-If you haven’t used one before you’ll quickly find they are a premium woodworking clamp and one to add to your shopping list.
+If this is your first time using one, you’ll quickly find they are a premium woodworking clamp and one to add to your shopping list.

 - About the Author